oauth-wg/oauth-selective-disclosure-jwt/main.md

 ```

 For each claim, a JSON literal that decodes to an object with the and the claim
-value (plus optionally the claim name) is contained in the `sd_release` object.
+value (plus optionally the claim name) is contained in the `sd_disclosure` object.

-Again, the SD-JWT-R follows the same structure as the `sd_digests` in the SD-JWT.
+Again, the SD-JWT-D follows the same structure as the `sd_digests` in the SD-JWT.

-Below is a non-normative example of a representation of the SD-JWT-R JWS Compact
+Below is a non-normative example of a representation of the SD-JWT-D JWS Compact
 Serialization:

 {#example-simple-serialized_sd_jwt_release}